jaccomoc/jactl-vertx/docs/README.md

 ```

 > **Note**<br/>
-> The `jactl-vertx` test jar is built as an "uber" jar and includes the dependencies it needs (including the
+> The `jactl-vertx` test jar is built as a "fat" jar and includes the dependencies it needs (including the
 > Vert.x libraries) so we don't need to separately list the Vert.x jars as well.

 ## Functions